federico1-creator/Federico-Cocchi-En/README.md

 ![](/images/yogurt.jpg){:height="200" width="400"}

 Analysis and sizing of an automatic yogurt packaging machine.
-Evaluation of all the forces and motions in action to identify the design constraints and size the various actuators.
-To then create a 3D model of the automatic closing and handling system for jars full of yogurt.
+Evaluation of all forces and movements in action to identify design constraints and size the various actuators.
+Creation of a 3D model of the automatic system for closing and handling yogurt-filled jars.
-The objective of the project was to evaluate the various stages of implementation of the pneumatic system used for the actuator cylinders.
+The objective of the project was to evaluate the various stages of implementation of the pneumatic system used for the cylindrical actuators.

 Diagram of the phases - Grafcet -  Actuators - Sizing - Pneumatic system